taocpp/PEGTL/doc/Parse-Tree.md

 };
 ```

-You can transform `n` in almost any way you can imagine, the [`parse_tree.cpp`](https://github.com/taocpp/PEGTL/blob/master/src/example/pegtl/parse_tree.cpp)-example shows two techniques for marking nodes as "content-less" and for actual transformations of the parse tree into an AST.
+You can transform `n` in almost any way you can imagine, the [`parse_tree.cpp`](https://github.com/taocpp/PEGTL/blob/master/src/example/pegtl/parse_tree.cpp)-example shows two techniques for marking nodes as "content-less", and for actual transformations of the parse tree into an AST.

 There is another option not shown in the example: You can call `n.reset()` before returning from `transform()`.
 This prevents the node from being added to its parent.
 It removes the node (as well as all of its children) from the generated parse tree.

 ## `tao::pegtl::parse_tree::node`

 This is the default node class used by `tao::pegtl::parse_tree::parse` if no custom node class is specified.
-In that case, the root node, as well as all (nested) child nodes provide the following interface:
+In that case, the root node, as well as all (nested) child nodes, provide the following interface:

 ```c++
 struct node